 Exclude Data from Your Backups

 There are situations when you might not need to back up all of your data.
 For example, if you have local backups and don’t need to backup again on a Vivio server, you could edit the policy to not backup those folders.
 Please note that future backups will exclude the data after this change, but older backups will still have that data until the store point is auto-cycled out or manually deleted.

 Review Your Backup Plan Tier

 It’s possible that your backup plan tier no longer fits your needs.
 If your backup usage has gone down, you may get better pricing by going down to a lower backup tier.
-Or, if your backup usage has gone up and you’re receiving a second invoice with overages, you may get better pricing by upgrading to a larger plan.
+Or, if your backup usage has gone up and you're receiving a second invoice each month for the additional space being used, you may get better pricing by upgrading to a larger plan.

 Learn more: Classic Backup Pricing: https://viviotech.net/classic-backup/ and Velocity Backup Pricing: https://viviotech.net/velocity-backup/

 If you have trouble logging into your backup server, please get in touch with our Support team.

 Running a Vacuum on Your Disk Safe